BeastCodZ/VPrep_Interview_Bot/CONTRIBUTING.md

 - Report a bug
 - Submit a fix

-## We use the typical Github workflow with all proposed changes via pull requests.
+## We use the typical GitHub workflow with all proposed changes via pull requests.
 Here are the steps:

 1. Click the Fork button at [our repo](https://github.com/mainak0907/VPrep_Interview_Bot), clone to your computer, and then create and checkout your branch from `main`.
 2. If coding some feature, create code and make sure your code passes your tests.